qjansuthomas/Self-Driving-RC-Car/README.md

 * 4x AA batteries

 ### Hardware Architecture
 The remote control car has 2 DC motors, and we used the PCA board to control them.
-Both the motors and the L298N module are powered by 4AA batteries.
+Both the motors and the PCA board are powered by 4AA batteries.
 The Raspberry Pi is powered by 4.8-volt battery and we have also a Pi Camera with it.
 Finally, There are a few jump wires connecting the GPIO from the PI to the PCA board.

 <p align="center">
  <img width="400" src="https://imgur.com/kwHJBE2.jpg">